Jennifer Westwood: Career

-In 1968 her first book, Mediaeval Tales, was published; based on the stories she had researched while at Cambridge, the book was produced for the enjoyment of children.
+In 1968, her first book, Mediaeval Tales, was published; based on the stories she had researched while at Cambridge, the book was produced for the enjoyment of children.
 A compendium of adapted British medieval stories together with tales from the same era translated from French, Dr Jessie Roderick, the University of Maryland's assistant Professor of Education, felt it would give children in Upper Elementary Schools a good foundation in the topic.
 Westwood went on to pen several more books in the same genre as well as contributing to Rupert Bear Annuals.
 Writing in The Observer literary critic Naomi Lewis describes Westwood's next book, Gilgamesh and Other Babylonian Tales, also published in 1968, as providing an "informing scholarly commentary".

 Westwood was a keen and meticulous researcher producing a large number of varied publications.
 Her 1985 book Albion: Guide to Legendary Britain was described by folklorist Jacqueline Simpson as the "first to tackle a representative cross-section [of legends] and offer a full, scholarly analysis of their sources and affiliations."
 Additionally, she felt it was suitable for general readers and specialists.
 In later years Simpson frequently worked closely with Westwood and she gave an indication of the methodology and aims the pair used when working together on their 2005 publication The Lore of the Land in her 2007 Katharine Briggs Memorial Lecture.

 A series of guidebooks separated into county headings were produced between 1989 and 1992; Westwood contributed three volumes: Gothick Hertfordshire; Gothick Norfolk; and Gothick Cornwall.
 Juliette Wood, an academic and fellow folklorist, highlighted the sound research undertaken and considered the guides provided a happy medium by appealing to readers with a general interest in folklore as well as those seeking a more scholastic approach.
 During May 1996 Westwood attended the pilgrimage at Saintes-Maries-de-la-Mer; six months later she returned for the October pilgrimage having authored the 200-page book Sacred Journeys: An Illustrated Guide to Pilgrimages Around the World in the interim.

 She became an active member of The Folklore Society committee in 1987.
 Some of the various duties she undertook for the Society included acting as Publications Officer, co-editor of the journal Folklore and the editing of FLS Books.
 In 2008 the Society awarded her the Coote Lake medal in recognition of her "outstanding research and scholarship."
 Only awarded occasionally, previous recipients include the folklorists Iona and Peter Opie, Professor E. O. James and M. M. Banks.

-An eloquent, accomplished and knowledgeable speaker, Westwood worked on programmes like "Land Lines" produced for BBC Radio 4 and the corporation's Radio Norfolk.
+Westwood was also known for her public speaking and contributed to radio programmes including Land Lines for BBC Radio 4 and programmes on BBC Radio Norfolk.